 Sweden’s Jonna Adlerteg has been training bars with great determination as well, so it was terrible seeing her dreams fade as her hands slipped on a release she absolutely could’ve caught.

 Rianna Mizzen is a relatively unknown gymnast from Australia, who came to Worlds with an impressive 6.0 difficulty score on UB.
 Although she still has some execution issues to work on, her routine is certainly worth watching.

 Ioana Crisan is one of those lovely Romanian all-arounders that could be up at the top, if she could grow stronger mentally (and increase her D-score on vault and bars).
-This is only her first year as a senior, so fingers crossed Romania can keep this gem and create a new frontrunner.
+This is only her first year as a senior, so fingers crossed Romania can keep this gem and develop a new frontrunner.

 Who knew Solveig Berg had such a lovely layout-stepout and Onodi on balance beam?!

 To round off with, the last shoutout goes to Belgium’s new senior Maellyse Brassart, who performed the cleanest full-twisting yurchenko on vault.